Can Dogs Eat Rice?

 Are there any risks associated with feeding rice to dogs?

 There are very few risks to consider when feeding rice to dogs.
 It’s a common ingredient in many dog foods because it is usually very well-tolerated and provides many important nutrients.
-Be sure to check that the diet you are feeding your dog meets the European Pet Food Industry Federation (FEDIAF) standards for a complete and balanced dietopens in a new tab.
+Be sure to check that the diet you are feeding your dog meets the European Pet Food Industry Federation (FEDIAF) standards for a complete and balanced diet

 Allergic reactions